3saster/fullscrn_huds/readme.txt

 Additional Info      : 1) Only works with GZDoom 4.2.4+, LZDoom 3.83+ and other
                           equivalent ports.
-                       2) If this mod is loaded, you are in fullscreen, and you do not see the correct HUD, another mod may be overwriting it.
-To use this HUD, turn the "Force HUD Override" option in the settings on.
-This will force this HUD to be used.
+                       2) If this mod is loaded and fullscreen mode is used while the correct HUD is still not shown, it may be overwritten by another mod.
+To make sure this HUD is used in such cases, turn on the "Force HUD override" option in the settings menu.
                        3) Adds new option menu under "HUD Options" called "Fullscreen Status Bar" (at the bottom).
                        4) Available options:
                              - Standard status bar or split version
-                             - Can override other custom statusbars loaded after (ideal for autoload)
                              - Status bar scale (recommended for 1920x1080: 3)
+                             - Override for other custom statusbars loaded afterwards (for autoload)
                              - Opaque or transparent rendering
                              - Boom HUD colors for Ammo/Health/Armor
                              - Indicate Berserk mode in Doom/HacX